 As the tax market value of your shares when you ceased relevant employment with the Telstra group was less than what you paid for your shares (ie the amount initially loaned to you to purchase the shares) there is no amount assessable under the Employee Share Scheme provisions of the Tax Act.

-The capital gain when the Trustee sells your shares will be equal to the sales proceeds less the tax market value of the shares on the date you ceased relevant employment with the Telstra Group.
+The capital gain or loss when the Trustee sells your shares will be calculated by reference to the sales proceeds and the tax market value of the shares on the date you ceased relevant employment with the Telstra Group.